Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Performance

-Fig.~\ref{fig:ISOrevenue} shows the ISO surplus that included the LOC payments.
-The results validated the fact that uniform pricing schemes, in general, have positive LOC, resulting in a deficit for the ISO.
 For TLMP, the ramping charge on generators led to a positive merchandising surplus, as shown in Proposition~\ref{prop3:RevenueTLMP}.
-The simulations involving a network shown in Appendix H also showed that the rolling-window TLMP had a merchandising surplus from both ramping and congestion.
-Coupled with the fact TLMP always had zero LOC, TLMP showed a positive merchandising surplus.
+The simulations involving a larger network in the appendix also showed that the rolling-window TLMP had a merchandising surplus from both ramping and congestion.
+Coupled with the fact that TLMP always had zero LOC, TLMP showed a positive merchandising surplus.

 The ISO surpluses for all pricing schemes converged to the congestion rent (which was zero in the single-node case) as ramping events diminished with increasing ramping limits.
-For TLMP, the ISO surplus decreased from the positive because ISO collected less penalty charges to generators.
+For TLMP, the ISO surplus decreased from the positive because ISO collected less penalty charges from generators.
 The ISO surpluses for all other pricing schemes increased from the negative because of the decreasing LOC payments.